yp2800/my-mac-os/README.md

 #### [Alfred](https://www.alfredapp.com) - Launcher

-- Alfred is a very powerful launcher that you can program to show anything you want.
+- Alfred is a powerful launcher that you can program to show anything you want.
 It saved me a lot of time in my life.

   <img src="https://i.imgur.com/uzq1w5g.png" width="700" alt="img">